 You know it's true: the Simpson family would be nothing without its iconic voice actors.
 From Dan Castellaneta to Hank Azaria to Yeardley Smith, each member of the show’s principal cast has brought something unique and engaging to the television institution.
 These actors have the uncanny ability to simultaneously give the audience wacky antics, as well as heartwarming pathos, and don’t even get us started on the sheer number of celebrity guest stars that have been featured on the show over the last few decades.
 There have literally been hundreds of celebrity guest stars over the years, and you can catch them all (and more) on Disney+.

-This list of facts that you may not have known about the voices of The Simpsons. includes all kinds of info about The Simpsons actors and voice cast behind the scenes, so sit back, grab a donut or a Duff, and vote up the fun fact about The Simpsons voices that you think is the most interesting!
+This list of facts that you may not have known about the voices of The Simpsons. includes all kinds of info about The Simpsons actors and voice cast behind the scenes, so sit back, grab a donut or a Duff, and read on.

 Prior to appearing in the 1995 episode "Lisa the Vegetarian," Paul and Linda McCartney came to a deal with the writers of The Simpsons that Lisa Simpson's status as a vegetarian never be changed.
-20 years later she continues to avoid meat.
+Decades later she continues to avoid meat.